-Breakfast, included in the program costs, is served in our hotel.
-It's American style and enhanced with a typical Italian coffee bar.
+Breakfast, included in the program costs, is served in our hotel, American style, yet enhanced with a typical Italian coffee bar.

 Lunch is no host and easily available in town, just steps from our meeting room.
 Enjoy a sandwich or salad outdoors at a cafe in the town square or by the banks of the tranquil lake.
 Relish northern Italian delicacies–salami, prosciutto and local cheeses such as fontina and gorgonzola.

 You will enjoy three multi-course dinners at the best restaurants in town as part of your enrollment.
 These meals specialize in the delicate cuisine of the Lombardy region.
 Here the food favors butter sauces punctuated with fresh herbs over the preponderance of olive oil used more predominately in the south.
 First courses might feature pasta with creamy sauces, vegetable soup or a risotto made from arborio rice that grows on the region’s low-lying plains.
 The area is prime cattle area and the abundant beef and veal provide carefully prepared second courses.
 We also enjoy fish from the lake such as trout.
 All meals are accompanied by the best wines of the region.